-Join Ben Long for an in-depth discussion in this video Assignment: Finding light, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Assignment: Finding light, part of Photography Foundations: Composition.

 Connie: I'm going to give you the assignment for this afternoon first.
 The assignment is Female Speaker: Light.
 Connie: Yes, brilliant.
 Okay, light is what photography is all about.
 Can't make photographs without light.
 But what I want you to do is make light the subject of your photograph, which is a little bit different way of thinking.
 We're used to photographing a landscape, or photographing an object or a person, and we all know a general approach to take to photographing a landscape, or to photographing a person.